-2. A new Lift-on Lift-off (Lo-Lo) container terminal with an annual throughput capacity of 550,000 Twenty-foot Equivalent Units (TEU) or 5.34m tonnes.
+Construction of a new Lift-on Lift-off (Lo-Lo) Terminal with an annual throughput capacity of 550,000 Twenty-foot Equivalent Units (TEU) or 5.34m tonnes (Figure 18 to Figure 20).

-The Lo-Lo container terminal will consist of two main components:
+The Lo-Lo Terminal will consist of two main components:

-- a.
-Terminal located north of the ESB's Generating Station on the eastern end of Poolbeg Peninsula with 650m of deep water berthage dredged to a depth of -13.0m CD (Chart Datum), plus associated cargo handling areas (Dublin Port Masterplan Area N).
-This terminal will accommodate larger Lo-Lo vessels of up to 240m length, primarily from Continental Europe. - b.
-Transit container storage yard located on waterside land currently used for bulk cargo handling (Dublin Port Masterplan Area L). - 3.
-Replacement of the existing Lo-Lo container terminal, currently operated by Marine Terminals Limited (MTL), with a new Roll-On Roll-Off (Ro-Ro) freight terminal with an annual throughput capacity of 360,000 Ro-Ro units or 8.69m tonnes.
+- A terminal located north of the ESB's Generating Station on the eastern end of Poolbeg Peninsula.
+The terminal will have 650m of deep water berthage dredged to a depth of -13.0m CD (Chart Datum), plus associated cargo handling areas (Dublin Port Masterplan Area N).
+This terminal will accommodate Lo-Lo vessels of up to 240m length overall, primarily from continental Europe, on a new open-piled wharf.
+The works will require the demolition of the existing Poolbeg Oil Jetty which will be replaced by a new oil transfer facility at the eastern end of the wharf. - The terminal above will operate in conjunction with a transit container storage yard located on waterside land currently used for bulk cargo handling (Dublin Port Masterplan Area L).